Guide

 - Working demo login credentials if your app has a sign-in

 Paludis runs a readiness check on your site before you submit and flags the avoidable rejections, so you go into Apple's review with your eyes open.
+And if Apple does reject: we fix and resubmit with you until it's approved, or refund you in full.
+Already been rejected?
+Read our guide to fixing a Guideline 4.2 rejection.

 Frequently asked questions